Are Dogs Actually Color Blind?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Despite what you may have learned in school, dogs are not completely color blind.
-Dogs do see color, just not the same way most people do.
-Studies show that color is actually pretty important to their vision, in many cases even more important than brightness level.
-So, if dogs aren’t completely color blind, how do dogs perceive color?
+Despite what you may have learned in school, dogs are not completely color blind — or at least, they’re not walking around in black and white like their life is an episode of I Love Lucy.
+Dogs do see color, but not the same way most people do.
+Studies show that color is actually pretty important to their vision and in many cases is even more important than brightness level.
+So, if they aren’t completely color blind, how do dogs perceive color?

 It turns out that a dog’s color vision may be similar to people who have deuteranopia, better known as red-green color blindness.
-But how did researchers determine this?
+But without dogs having the language to tell us what they’re seeing, how did researchers determine this?

-Well, scientists in Italy tested a group of dogs by showing them a series of colored images depicting movement—in this case, a red running cat against a green background—in a way that is not detectable unless the colors of red and green can be distinguished.
+Scientists in Italy tested a group of dogs by showing them a series of colored images depicting movement — in this case, a red running cat against a green background — in a way that is not detectable unless the colors of red and green can be distinguished.
 This one-of-a-kind study tested the color vision in dogs based on a modification of a test used in people, which allows a direct comparison of color blindness and color vision between the two species.

 The reds and greens used were modeled after the test for red-green color blindness in people (something called Ishihara’s test).
-You’re probably familiar with this test from school, in which green circles form the background of an image, such as the number “26,” which is made out of two different shades of red circles.
+You probably remember this test from school, in which green circles form the background of an image, such as the number “26,” which is made out of two different shades of red circles.
 Most people see the number easily, but to people with deuteranopia, the “6” is hidden, so they report seeing only a “2”.

 It’s a clever design because the dogs do not have to be trained to do this, allowing large numbers of dogs to be tested in a short time.
 Additionally, it frees the experiment from any troubles of reinforcement or motivation, typical of studies requiring a learned response.